Hawkeye Consulting

 An “Appraisal Award” is signed that sets the final amount of loss under the policy.
 The carrier then adjusts payment to match that award.

-Common Questions About Appraisal
+Common Questions

 Is appraisal the same as suing my insurance company?